raffaelfoidl/maDMP-evaluation/README.md

   </tr>
   <tr>
     <td>5 Data Sharing and Long-Term Preservation</td>
-    <td>2</td>
+    <td>3</td>
     <td>maDMP does not have <code>host</code> elements defined, therefore a lot of important information is missing (PID system, backup strategies, URLs etc.).
-There is no preservation statement, therefore no information about research uses and preservation details (which data is kept, how to select etc.).
+There is a preservation statement in the original JSON file, but it cannot be queried from the JSON-LD due to the reason explained above.
 Regarding licenses (license, embargo, openness, sensitivity), the maDMP does contain helpful data.
 However, the SPARQL query is a little bit too strict and fails due to the missing <code>host</code> definition.</td>
   </tr>
   <tr>
     <td>6 Data Management Responsibilities and Resources</td>